WVURAIL/dspira/_posts/2020-07-24-what-a-horn-telescope-measures.md

 A horn telescope is simply an antenna designed to pick up radio waves.
 The DSPIRA horn detects radio waves from neutral hydrogen in the Milky Way.
 These waves have a frequency near 1420 MHz.
 A horn is an antenna, so it receives incident radio waves from any source.
 The displayed spectrum therefore includes signals from space and the local environment on Earth.
 Some of these signals are inherent in the data processing system.

 We want to study signals from astronomical objects, such as our galaxy.
 We therefore subtract other signals the telescope receives.
-The spectrometer_w_cal.grc GNU Radio program performs this subtraction.
+The calibrated-spectrometer.grc GNU Radio program performs this subtraction.
 It lets us view spectra from the astronomical object of interest.

 ## What Can a Horn Telescope Measure?